 • Once you click the Send button, the email will get saved and will be delivered on the specified date and time of delivery.

-• If you wish to establish a default send delay for all the emails you compose and send, you can achieve this by creating a single email template that will automatically ensure delayed delivery for all your emails.
-This can be particularly advantageous for users who frequently need to make adjustments to each email they send.
-Here's how you can create a send delay for all your emails:
+• In case you want to set a default send delay for all the emails you compose and send, you can do it manually with a single email template that will ensure delayed delivery for all the emails.
+This, perhaps, is beneficial for users that often found themselves in a position of making changes to every email they send.
+Here is how you create a send delay for all emails:

 1. Go to the File tab and select Info.